 I began making Royal Icing in late 2017 and was disappointed with the results.
 By mid 2018, I began testing a number of recipes and believe that the one I provide here is foolproof.

 This recipe contains pasteurized egg whites, fine (10x) powdered sugar, and a touch of flavoring.
 It dries to a smooth surface, does not bubble under the surface as it dries, does not pit at piping junctures, is easy to flow, and is not dull.

 Recipe for Very Firm Royal Icing

-2 pounds of sifted fine (**10x) powdered sugar or 8 rounded cups of powdered sugar
+2 pounds of fine (**10x) powdered sugar or 8 rounded cups of powdered sugar

-11 tablespoons (5.5 ounces) of pasteurized egg whites (you’ll this product where eggs are sold)
+11 tablespoons (5.5 ounces) of pasteurized egg whites (you’ll find this product where eggs are sold)

 2 “slight” teaspoons of flavoring, to taste